tock/book/src/course/thread-net/comms-app.md

 ### IEEE 802154
 At this stage, we have created a device cable of sensing temperature, accepting user input, and displaying data.
-We now set out to utilize Tock's network capabilites to connect our temperature controller to a central node.
+We now set out to utilize Tock's network capabilities to connect our temperature controller to a central node.

 To facilitate wireless communication, Tock provides an IEEE 802.15.4 network stack.